casper-network/docs-archive/economics/consensus.rst

 Distribution
 ~~~~~~~~~~~~~~~~~~~

-Validators receive tokens for proposing and finalizing blocks, according to their performance.
+Validators receive tokens for proposing and finalizing blocks according to their performance.
 The concept of weight is crucial for understanding this distribution scheme:

 - **Weight:** A validator's bonded stake, used in consensus
-- **Assigned weight of a block/round:** The total stake of validators that are scheduled to participate on a block
+- **Assigned weight of a block/round:** The total stake of validators scheduled to participate in a block
-- **Participated weight of a block/round:** The total stake of validators that actually end up participating, or sending messages to finalize a block before their respective rounds end
+- **Participated weight of a block/round:** The total stake of validators that end up participating or sending messages to finalize a block before the end of their respective round

 To determine eligibility, we look at **on-time finalization (OTF)**.
-Validators should finalize blocks on time, by sending required messages before their respective rounds end.
+Validators should finalize blocks on time by sending required messages before the end of their respective round.

-It should be noted that switch blocks are not visible to the issuance calculation (as it is performed in the switch block itself for each era) and, consequently, no tokens are issued for switch blocks.
+Switch blocks are not visible to the issuance calculation (as this calculation is performed in the switch block itself for each era), and, consequently, no tokens are issued for switch blocks.

 Participation schedule
 ++++++++++++++++++++++

-The participation schedule is segmented into rounds, which are in turn allocated dynamically according to the validators' exponents and a deterministic (randomized at era start) assignment of validators to milliseconds of an era.
-A validator with the round exponent :code:`n` has to participate in rounds that repeat every :code:`2^n` ticks.
+The participation schedule is segmented into rounds, which are allocated dynamically according to the validators' exponents and a deterministic (randomized at era start) assignment of validators to milliseconds of an era.
+Thus, a validator with the round exponent ``n`` must participate in rounds that repeat every ``2^n`` ticks.

-Each validator is assessed according to their own round exponent.
-All assigned validators become eligible to receive tokens as long as the block gets finalized with messages that were sent within each validator's own round.
+Each validator is assessed according to its round exponent.
+All assigned validators become eligible to receive tokens as long as the block gets finalized with messages sent within each validator's round.

 Eligibility
 +++++++++++

-Once a block has been proposed and enough time has passed, the history of messages can be examined to detect whether the block was indeed finalized on time, according to the conditions given above.

-- If the block is *not* finalized on time, validators receive a fraction of the tokens, governed by the *reduced_reward_multiplier* chainspec parameter
-- If the block is finalized on time, assigned validators share the reward proportionally to stake, regardless of whether they have sent messages or not
+Once a block has been proposed and enough time has passed, the message log can be examined to detect whether the block was finalized on time, according to the conditions given above.
+If the block was *not* finalized on time, validators receive a fraction of the expected tokens, governed by the ``reduced_reward_multiplier`` chainspec parameter.
+If the block was finalized on time, assigned validators share the reward proportionally to their stake, regardless of whether they have sent messages or not.

 Inactivity
 ^^^^^^^^^^

-Validators who send no messages during an entire era are marked as inactive and cease to participate in the auction until they send a special deploy that reactivates their bid.
+Validators who send no messages during an entire era are marked as inactive and cease participating in the auction until they send a special deploy that reactivates their bid.

 Slashing
 ^^^^^^^^